cuemacro/findatapy/README.md

 is particularly useful for those downloading FX market data.
 Below example shows how to download AUDJPY data from Quandl (and automatically calculates this via USD crosses).

-*Contributors for the project are very much welcome, sell below!*
+*Contributors for the project are very much welcome, see below!*

 ```
 from findatapy.market import Market, MarketDataRequest, MarketDataGenerator